SCRT-HQ/VaporShell/docs/glossary/Add-VSIoTEventsDetectorModelState.md

 ```

 ### -OnEnter
-When entering this state, perform these "actions" if the "condition" is TRUE.
+When entering this state, perform these actions if the condition is TRUE.

 Type: OnEnter
 Documentation: http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iotevents-detectormodel-state.html#cfn-iotevents-detectormodel-state-onenter